MeiryDiniz/europe-airbnb-prices/README.md

 ## Resources

-In addition to the course content I used [Stack Overflow](http://stackoverflow.com) to do research to develop my analysis project:
+In addition to the course content I used the following to do research to develop my analysis project:

 - [Stack Overflow](http://stackoverflow.com)
 - [Streamlit documentation](https://docs.streamlit.io/)